MARKETING

 Again, are you ruining someone’s chance at making money off of their own work if you copy it?

 In the case of t-shirts, determining ‘intent’ can be a tricky area to navigate.
 Using an image of Buzz Lightyear on a custom shirt might be fine, provided it’s for noncommercial use.
 For example, making Buzz shirts for a group of outer space-loving kids at a children’s hospital is probably fine, but not explicitly.
-It might still be questionable, because the user could be forced to prove it’s not cutting into the profits of Buzz’s owner, Pixar.
+It might still be questionable because the user could be forced to prove it’s not cutting into the profits of Buzz’s owner, Pixar.

 Parodies Can Be Fair Use

 One of the things that makes this country great is the ability to make fun of people in power.
 Who doesn’t love a good parody?
 Well, sometimes, the people or things being parodied.
-Mattel wasn’t too happy when artist Tom Forsythe used barbie dolls in his “Food Chain Barbie” photography project, and tried to sue him for copyright infringement.
+Mattel wasn’t too happy when artist Tom Forsythe used Barbie dolls in his “Food Chain Barbie” photography project and tried to sue him for copyright infringement.
 But the suit failed, as Forsythe was able to defend his use of their toys under fair use.

 One still has to be careful when making such a parody, though.
 The new work using the copyrighted material must ridicule the original material itself.
-If it is judged to be satire– that is, comment on a different topic, or a broader theme– the use is less likely to be deemed fair.
+If it is judged to be satire– that is, comment on a different topic or a broader theme– the use is less likely to be deemed fair.

 If you want to make a parody, it should strongly mock the copyrighted or trademarked material you want to use.
 The parody also needs to have clear differences from the original work.
-For good examples of how to do this, check out the McDondal’s Instagram account, or the Dumb Starbucks episode of comedian Nathan Fielder’s show “Nathan For You.”
+For good examples of how to do this, check out McDondal’s Instagram account or the Dumb Starbucks episode of comedian Nathan Fielder’s show “Nathan For You.”

 Wait, So I Really Can’t Use a Meme?